Any content provided is not designed to, and should not be construed to, provide

 Being inundated with news of tragedies, conflicts, despair, and other low vibe news can cause compassion fatigue.
 Ways to manage the stress and fear of it include:

-Taking steps to live well a powerful way to remain fearless in these troubled times.
+Taking steps to live well is a powerful way to remain fearless in these troubled times.